LimHaeryong/Camera-Calibration-using-Ceres-Solver/README.md

-# Camera-Calibration
+# Camera-Calibration using Ceres Solver
-Implementation of camera intrinsic calibration for optics and fisheye distortion model.
+This repository contains an implementation of camera intrinsic calibration for optics and fisheye distortion models.

+For fisheye distortion models, instead of using the calibrate function in the OpenCV library, this implementation uses Ceres Solver.

+## Dependencies
+- CMake
+- OpenCV
+- Ceres Solver
+- yaml-cpp

 ## build
 ```bash